 5. Teach your child the importance of sharing

 Children tend to hold a grudge against other children for no reason.
 If that’s the case, teach your little one the importance of sharing and caring.
 This will help them remove any insecurity.
 Sooner or later, you’ll find your child enjoying the company of a child they once envied.
+Encourage them to think about how others might feel in situations that could cause jealousy.
+This helps reduce jealousy and builds compassion.

 We don’t say you don’t love your child.
 Instead, we emphasize that they need all the love and affection they could get during this stage of their life.
 No matter what the reason is, parental guidance, coupled with love and care, can always fix things up and make them the right way faster.

-7. Withhold from comparisons
+7. Avoid comparisons

 Do not compare one child with the other, as it devalues them.
 It can develop long-lasting strains.
 These comparisons will make children conclude that “You love them more than me” or “You think they are better.”
 Never compare one child’s schoolwork, report cards, and test scores with their siblings or friends.
 They will not help your child to work harder.
 Instead, they fuel up resentment in them.